We are implementing Suntory Mizuiku-Education Program for Nature and Water to pass down precious natural environment to the next generation.

 The Suntory Mizuiku - Natural Water Education Program website is a place to have fun and learn about water.
 The website includes detailed information about the Outdoor School of Forest and Water and the Teaching about Water for Schools programs in addition to kids pages such as the encyclopedia that brings together independent water research and comprehensive knowledge about water.

-With the expansion of Suntory Groups business activities internationally, we started Suntory Mizuiku-Education Program for Nature and Water overseas for the first time in Vietnam from March 2015 with the hope of promoting environmental activities globally.
+With the expansion of Suntory Group's business activities internationally, we have also expanded Suntory Mizuiku - Education Program for Nature and Water overseas with the hope of promoting environmental activities globally.

 In addition, we are contributing to the installation of toilets and washrooms at elementary schools to improve sanitary environment of children.